 Technical Patterns, Trade-offs, and Failure Modes

-Architecting agentic workflows for scrap re-entry requires careful choices across data, compute, and governance.
-This section outlines core patterns, the common trade-offs you will face, and typical failure modes to anticipate during design, build, and operation.
+Architecting agentic scrap re-entry requires careful choices across data, compute, and governance.
+This section outlines core patterns, common trade-offs, and failure modes to anticipate during design, build, and operation.

 Architectural patterns